Cheung Chau Mini Great Wall: Rock of the Ringing Bell

-Rock of the Ringing Bell is a tor which looks like a ringing bell.
+The Rock of the Ringing Bell (叮噹石) is a tor which looks like a ringing bell.
 It is located near the Fa Peng Rock.

 Honeycomb weathering takes place on Rock of the Ringing Bell.
 Salt sprays from seawater dissolved chemical materials in the rock and so produced a honeycomb look.

 Eagle Rock

 The Eagle Rock is located near Fa Peng Rock.
-It looks like an eagle standing on the coast facing to the South China Sea.
+It looks like an eagle standing on the coast facing the South China Sea.

 Fa Peng Rock

-Fa Peng (vase) Rock is one of the most famous tor in Hong Kong.
+Fa Peng (花瓶, literally "Vase") Rock is one of the most famous tors in Hong Kong.
 The rocks were originally below the ground surface.
 As the main rock type in Cheung Chau is granite, chemical weathering can easily take place.
 Due to the presence of deep weathering profiles, granite layer on the top turned into fine-sized soil by spheroidal weathering, and granite on the bottom turned into big, rounded corestones.
 When the overlying soil was removed by external medium such as wind and rain, the corestone piled up and formed this vase-looking tor.
 Honeycomb weathering has also been taking place on Fa Peng Rock ongoingly.